xMedox/NeonEngine/README.md

 - Fixed spelling of the createDirectory method
 - The camera bases have their own files now
 - Moved the light classes to the new lighting package
+- Changed the shader extensions from fs and vs to frag and vert

 ## Features needed for 1.0.0: